ansible/ansible/docsite/rst/guide_docker.rst

         Path to the client's TLS certificate file.

     key_path
-        Path to the clients TLS key file.
+        Path to the client's TLS key file.

     tls_hostname
         When verifying the authenticity of the Docker Host server, provide the expected name of the server.
 Defaults